-- proof of the accreditation status of the school at which the replacement course was completed, (See listing of regional accreditation agencies in Awarding of New Credit section. http://www.elearners.com/resources/agencies.asp.) - documentation of mastery of the appropriate benchmarks of the Florida Standards for the replacement course - a portfolio of work representative of the content of the course, or - ❖ Academic Recovery Lab record.
+- proof of the accreditation status of the school at which the replacement course was completed, (see listing of regional accreditation agencies in Awarding of New Credit Section. https://www/elearners.com/resources/agencies.asp) - documentation of mastery of the appropriate benchmarks of the Florida Standards for the replacement course - ✤ a portfolio of work representative of the content of the course, or - ✤ Academic Recovery Lab record.